Dragon 32/64: Differences from the TRS-80 Color Computer

 Both the Dragon and the TRS-80 Color Computer are based on a Motorola data sheet design for the MC6883 SAM (MMU) chip for memory management and peripheral control.

 The systems are sufficiently similar that a significant fraction of the compiled software produced for one machine will run on the other.
 Software running via the built-in Basic interpreters also has a high level of compatibility, but only after they are re-tokenized, which can be achieved fairly easily by transferring via cassette tape with appropriate options.

+The same memory region is mapped to the keyboard matrix on both machines, but the key assignments are different.
+The addresses and values used by Color Computer programs could therefore be changed to addresses and values suitable for the Dragon as part of a porting exercise.

 It is possible to permanently convert a Color Computer into a Dragon by swapping the original Color Computer ROM and rewiring the keyboard cable.

 The Dragon has additional circuitry to make the MC6847 VDG compatible with European 625-line PAL television standards, rather than the US 525-line NTSC standard, and a Centronics parallel printer port not present on the TRS-80.
 Some models were manufactured with NTSC video for the US and Canadian markets.